Rio517/aws-lambda-redshift-loader/README.md

 can then use the ```addAdditionalClusterEndpoint.js``` to add new clusters into a single configuration.
 This will require you enter the vital details for the cluster including endpoint address and port, DB name and password.

-You are now ready to go.
-Simply place files that meet the configured format into S3 at the location that you configured as the input location, and watch as AWS Lambda loads them into your Amazon Redshift Cluster.
-You are charged by the number of input files that are processed, plus a small charge for DynamoDB.
-You now have a highly available load framework which doesn't require you manage servers!

 ## Viewing Previous Batches & Status